 Florida is a no-fault state.
 What does this term mean?
 A no-fault state means that each driver involved in an accident is responsible for their own damages, regardless of who caused the accident.
 In a no-fault state, you would file a claim with your own insurance company after an accident, rather than filing a lawsuit against the other driver.

 No-fault states typically have personal injury protection (PIP) insurance, which covers your medical expenses and lost wages up to a certain limit, regardless of who was at fault for the accident.
-In Florida, every motor vehicle owner is required to have a PIP insurance of at least $10,000 from auto insurance companies licensed to operate in the state.
+In Florida, every motor vehicle owner is required to have PIP insurance of at least $10,000 from auto insurance companies licensed to operate in the state.

-Insurance Requirements for motor vehicle owners in Florida
+Insurance Requirements for Motor Vehicle Owners in Florida

 Being a no-fault state, Florida has the following requirements for any motor vehicle registration:

-- registered taxis must have a bodily injury liability (BIL) insurance coverage of at least 25,000 USD per individual, 50,000 USD per incident and $50,000 for (PDL) coverage.
+- registered taxis must have a bodily injury liability (BIL) insurance coverage of at least 25,000 USD per individual, 50,000 USD per incident, and $50,000 for (PDL) coverage.

 - Acquired the policy from one auto insurance provider licensed under the state of Florida